NIKOMAHOS/eestec_2024/README.md

 - **Positive**: Labeled as 0
 - **Negative**: Labeled as 1

-From this dataset, 200,000 tweets were randomly selected (100,000 for each class) for training and testing.
+From this dataset, *200,000 tweets were randomly selected (100,000 for each class) for training and testing*.

 ## Approach